[Skip to Content]

 Through the FSIG program, the AMA will contribute 25% of total project costs - with a minimum contribution of $100 and a maximum contribution of $3,000 - to clubs that are improving their flying sites and demonstrating their club's commitment to AMA's mission statement: To promote, advance, and safeguard model aviation as a hobby, sport, and educational tool.

 We encourage all applicants to review this document extensively before submitting the application.
-If you have questions about the grant program or application process, please don't hesitate to contact Rachelle Haughn, Donor and Programs Specialist, at foundation@modelaircraft.org or at (765)287-1256, ext.
+If you have questions about the grant program or application process, please don't hesitate to contact Rachelle Haughn, Deputy Director, at foundation@modelaircraft.org or at (765)287-1256, ext.
 221.

 Eligibility